Temporal bandwidth of consecutive polariton condensation: Section I

 \subsection{Differential equations and discretization}

-Stemming from the microscopic model described in \cite{Zasedatelev2021,Shishkov2022}, we modify the system of coupled equations for the occupancies of the lower polariton branch (LPB) modes by introducing the non-resonant pump, ``injecting" excitons in a quasi-state at one vibron above the ground state of the LPB.
+Stemming from the microscopic model described in \cite{Zasedatelev2021, Shishkov2022}, we modify the system of coupled equations for the occupancies of the lower polariton branch (LPB) modes by introducing the non-resonant pump, ``injecting" excitons in a quasi-state at one vibron above the ground state of the LPB.
 In such configuration no resonant transitions are possible into the upper polariton branch, therefore we neglect the corresponding equations from \cite{Zasedatelev2021}.
 We also note that the hot exciton reservoir is being rapidly cooled \cite{Dai2013} through non-radiative channels, unlike the pumped upper polariton mode in the resonant pump configuration.
-We obtain the following continuous set of coupled equations for the number of LPB polaritons with wavevector $\rm\textbf{k}$, $n_{\rm\textbf{k}}$, and the equation for hot exciton reservoir occupancy, $n_{\rm hot}$:
+We obtain the following continuous set of coupled equations in the limit of fast vibron decay for the number of LPB polaritons with wavevector ${\rm\textbf{k}}$, $n_{\rm\textbf{k}}$, and the equation for hot exciton reservoir occupancy, $n_{\rm hot}$:

-Here, $\gamma_{\rm hot}$ is the cooling rate of hot excitons, and $\gamma_{\rm\textbf{k}}$ are the polariton dissipation rates, including both radiative and ballistic losses (see Subsection C for details).
+Here, $\gamma_{\rm hot}$ is the cooling rate of hot excitons, and $\gamma_{\rm\textbf{k}}$ are the radiative losses of polaritons associated with the cavity lifetime and exciton decoherence.
+We estimate polariton losses as follows:

+The estimated value of $\gamma_2$ for our system parameters is of the order of $\sim0.1~\rm ps^{-1}\upmu m^2$ which is insignificant considering the condensate FWHM in the momentum space is $\sim1~\rm\upmu m^{-1}$.
 We notice that resonant single-vibron transition rates from the reservoir $G_{\rm\textbf{k}}^{\rm hot}$ are obtained through adiabatic exclusion of the vibron subsystem and are therefore of Lorenzian shape: